 2-The Dharma Chakra is also known as the Wheel of Law in the Sarnath Lion Capital.
 The Chakra depicts the progress of the nation and how important and valuable justice in everyone’s life.

 3-This flag is based on the Swaraj flag which is a flag of the Indian National Congress designed by Pingali Venkayya.

-4-This flag was adopted on the 22nd of July in 1947 after India was independent of the Great Britain.
+4-This flag was adopted on the 22nd of July in 1947 after India was independent of Great Britain.

-5-The flag is made of a special material in Khadi, which is a hand spun cloth or even silk which was made by Mahatma Gandhi himself.
+5-Special Material: The flag is made of a special material in Khadi, which is a handspun cloth or even silk which was made by Mahatma Gandhi himself.

 6-The rights given for manufacturing of this flag are given to the Khadi Development and Village Industries Commission.
 Back in 2009, these rights were given to the Karnataka Khadi Gramodyoga Samyukta Sangha who was the sole manufacturers of the Indian flag.

 Back in 2002, this code was changed after a private citizen named Naveen Jindal appealed to the Supreme Court to allow the usage of this flag by private citizens as well.
 However, at the same time, the Union Cabinet of India stated how the flag had a certain limit to which it could be used on.

 8-Furthermore, if the Indian flag is used in a parade with other or another flag, it should be marching on the right or alone in the center at the front.
-This flag can be used for a statue, monument of plaque but never can it be used to cover a specific object!
+This flag can be used for a statue, monument or plaque but never can it be used to cover a specific object!